 Why Does My Newborn Breathing Rapidly While Sleeping?

-A newborn’s fast breathing is a sign of their developing respiratory system learning to breathe independently.
-A newborn’s breathing during sleep can vary due to their immature respiratory system, and some irregularity is normal in healthy infants.
+A newborn’s fast breathing is a sign of their developing respiratory and nervous systems learning to breathe independently.
+Some irregularity is normal in healthy infants.

 Normal reasons for rapid breathing: